-Questions about IGD academic courses and Spring 2018 registration?
+Questions about IGD academic courses and Fall 2018 registration?

 See below for some commonly asked questions and answers